Devilla/docs/ens-improvement-proposals/ensip-4-support-for-contract-abis.md

 | 4  | CBOR                 |
 | 8  | URI                  |

-This table may be extended in future through the ENSIP process.
+This table may be extended in future through the PNSIP process.

 Encoding type 1 specifies plaintext JSON, uncompressed; this is the standard format in which ABIs are typically encoded, but also the bulkiest, and is not easily parseable onchain.